 Safety and Etiquette

 Horse riders should pay attention to signs at trailheads warning about yellow jackets, in addition to being alert for increasing numbers of yellow jackets.
 As a horse passes near a yellow jacket nest, it can shake the nest.
 Yellow jackets will then swarm out to defend the nest.
 If you are on a horse that is being attacked by yellow jackets, you will definitely want to promptly move out of the area.
 Some horses might panic upon being stung and may start bucking and bolting.
-Use your knowledge of your horse's temperment and your best judgment to resolve the situation.
+Use your knowledge of your horse's temperament and your best judgment to resolve the situation.

 NPSWilderness has produced three videos entitled Wilderness Calling: Point Reyes, Wilderness Motion: Point Reyes, and Wilderness Visions: Point Reyes featuring images and sounds from the Phillip Burton Wilderness within Point Reyes National Seashore, in addition to two videos about NPS wilderness: America's Wilderness and Leave No Trace Outdoor Ethics which horse riders and other visitors to Point Reyes may find of interest.